MartKac/LikttGameEngine/README.md

 A simple 2D game engine for Python-Tkinter

 ## Contacts
-Ask for questions, contact me on mkac003@gmail.com
-It may take some time before i reply, and please do not spam.
+Be sure to ask for questions, contact me on mkac003@gmail.com It may take some time before i reply, i am sorry for that, and please do not spam.

 Before you ask for help with use of LTGE, read the Usage part